ovh/docs/pages/web/domains/dns_dynhost/guide.en-ca.md

 |$HOSTNAME|The subdomain you are modifying the DNS configuration for.|
 |$IP|The new target IP address.|

-To check that the target IP address has been updated, go to the `DynHost`{.action} tab in the OVH Control Panel.
+To check that the target IP address has been updated, go to the `DynHost`{.action} tab in the OVHcloud Control Panel.
 Check the IP address that appears in the `Target`{.action} column.

 ![dynhost](images/use-dynhost-step4.png){.thumbnail}